nfroggy/a65n/readme.txt

 - Give each .c file its own header file - done
 - Change the assembler to output binary files instead of Intel HEX - done
 - Allow for forcing loads/stores to not be optimized for zero page - done (! operator)
-- Add a "MSG" statement that prints out arbitrary strings and symbols
+- Add a "MSG" statement that prints out arbitrary strings and symbols - done
 - Print the error messages to stdout instead of the assembler listing - done
 - Add a makefile for our GNU/Linux and Mac OS X using friends - done
 - Update A65.DOC with the new changes